COVID-19 support for business

 - grant funding of up to £25,000 for retail, hospitality and leisure businesses; there is a grant of £10,000 available for businesses with a rateable value of less than £15,000 and a £25,000 grant for those businesses with a rateable value of £15,000 or more but less than £51,000

-- Discretionary Business Grants - proposals for a discretionary business grant fund, aimed at those small businesses, voluntary organisations and charities with premises, will be discussed at an extraordinary meeting of our Executive on Friday 5 June.
-Read the reports and papers for that meeting.
-Subject to Executive approval, we are looking to launch the scheme in the week commencing Monday 8 June
+- Discretionary Business Grants - proposals for a discretionary business grant fund, aimed at those small businesses, voluntary organisations and charities with premises, was launched on Monday 8th June, and subsequently closed on Monday 29th June.
+Read the policy papers.

 WilI I need to apply for the new 100% rate relief?